 Most of the above is meant for South Africa.

 Zambia, Zimbabwe, Mozambique and parts of Botswana are in general much warmer than South Africa.
-BUT there are regions where the winter cold is also noticeable, especially in the evenings.
+BUT there are regions where the winter cold is also noticeable, especially in the evenings and early evenings.
 So so bring a warm jacket for the evenings and a hat to keep your head warm.

 - Okavango Delta in Botswana

-- Makgadikagdi Pans and Central Kalari in Botswana (desert climates are always very cold in winter)
+- Makgadikagdi Pans and Central Kalahari in Botswana (desert climates are always very cold in winter)

 - And much of Namibia, as it is a dry desert-like climate as well so that means cold evenings in winter.